iqrf/iqrf-gateway-daemon/src/Documents/02-Design/sw-design.md

 #### MqttMessaging
 Implements IMessagingService Interface via MQTT protocol

-#### MqMessaging
-Implements IMessagingService Interface via inter-process communication

 #### SchedulerMessaging
 Implements IMessagingService Interface delivering messages from Scheduler

 #### JsonSplitter
 It uses Required Interface IMessagingService to register a handler processing incoming request messages.
 JsonSplitter preparses the request messages to get a message type controlling where to route the next processing.
 It implements IMessagingSplitterService.
 A users of the interface is selected by matching the type and registered filters.
 The filter match if it is substring of incoming message type.
 It the type fits registered handler of the user is called.
 When the processing is finished the user sends back a response message.
 The response message is send according messagingId parameter.

 #### BaseService
 This component is responsible for handling requests messages in format of daemon V1: